julianthome/biofuzz-tk/README.md

 mgr.validate(tree);
 ```

-The *BioFuzzManager* tokenizes the string, parses it and returns a list of parse-trees, i.e. all parse-trees that resemble all possible paths through the CFG that can be taken in order to generate the string *aaaaaa*.
+The *BioFuzzManager* tokenizes the string, parses it, and returns a list of parse-trees, i.e. all parse-trees that resemble all possible paths through the CFG that can be taken in order to generate the string *aaaaaa*.
 The second line of the listing above shows how to access the first parse-tree of the list.
 The third line shows the validation method that is incorporated in the manger.
 It just traverses the tree and checks whether it is complete according to the CFG or not.
 This information is important for the tokenizer which we will discuss later.
 The resulting parse-tree might look as follows:

 	* [ ROOT(S): validity:(true)]
 	|--(tok_idx: 0 descIdx: 1 id:1)[AttackTag: a(TERMINAL val:-5)(true)]